KaranPhadnisNaik/gms/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application:
+There are two kinds of tests in the angular-sensible-seed application:
   * Unit tests and
   * End to End tests.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The angular-sensible-seed app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.